It’s great to get the kids outdoors for a family walk. Here are some of my favourite places to take the kids, 4 Fun Family Walks in Cavan:

 Deerpark Forest in Virginia has three trails in the forest.
 The shortest is just over 1km, which takes you from the car park to the stone bridge across the park river.
 Or you can try the Golden Way Heritage Trail which takes about an hour, it’s 2.1km long and is graded easy.
 For older kids, the Lough Ramor loop of 4.2 Km also graded easy takes you along by the park river and the shores of Lough Ramor.

-You might also enjoy reading Coillte Forest Parks for Families
+You May Also Enjoy Coillte Forest Parks for Families

 #3.
 Dun a Ri Forest Park